fncnt/fimrecorder/README.md

 # FIMRecorder

+**THIS IS A PROTOTYPE!
+It does what it should.
+However, The code is far from pretty and I learned a lot while writing it.**

 This program is
 a simple recording application for FIM related measurements.
-Currently only Basler USB3 vision cameras are supported.
+Currently only Basler USB3 vision cameras recording in `Mono8` format are supported and only the model `acA1920-40um` has been tested.

 ## Documentation